-In the opinion of Gov, MacCorkle the In the opinion of GoV, Mactorkie the South should hurry the settlement of the franchise system and convert the negro vote into an intelligent one as quickly as possible, for that vote will be needed by the South for its proper development.
-It is to him as plain as open day that when the negro is im pressed with the idea that the white aan of the South will treat him as fairly in politics as he does in business he will gradually and surely incline to the support of the southern people Nothing can be more certain than that he will ultimately become entirely affil lated with, and interested in, every policy of the southern man.
+In the opinion of Gov, MacCorkle the South should hurry the settlement of the franchise system and convert the negro vote into an intelligent one as negro vote into an intelligent one as quickly as possible, for that vote will be needed by the South for its proper development.
+It is to him as plain as open day that when the negro is im-pressed with the idea that the white man of the South will treat him as fairly in politics as he does in business, he will gradually and surely incline to the support of the southern people.
+Nothing can be more certain than that he will ultimately become entirely affil-iated with, and interested in every lated with, and interested in, every policy of the southern man.